 The law foresees a three-stage registration process:

-2. The Immigration Office registers the application within 3 working days of “notification”.[5]
-This can be prolonged up to 10 working days when a large number of asylum seekers arrive at the same time, rendering it difficult in practice to register applications within the 3 working days deadline.[6]
+- The Immigration Office registers the application within 3 working days after it is made.[8]
+This can be prolonged up to 10 working days when a large number of asylum applicants arrive at the same time, rendering it difficult in practice to register applications within the 3 working days deadline.[9]

-3. The asylum seeker “lodges” (introduit) their application either immediately when it is made, or as soon as possible after the “notification” but no later than 30 days after the application has been made.[7]
+- The asylum applicant ‘lodges’ (introduit) their application either immediately on the day it is made and registered, or as soon as possible after it is made but no later than 30 days after the application has been made.[10]
 This period may exceptionally be prolonged by way of Royal Decree, which has not occurred so far.
-When the application is lodged, the asylum seeker receives a “proof of asylum application” certifying their status as a first-time applicant (“Annex 26”) or a subsequent applicant (“Annex 26 quinquies”).
-The Immigration Office informs the CGRS of the lodging of the application.[8]
+When the application is lodged, the asylum applicant receives a ‘proof of asylum application’ certifying their status as a first-time applicant (‘Annex 26’) or a subsequent applicant (‘Annex 26 quinquies’).
+The Immigration Office informs the CGRS of the lodging of the application.[11]

-In the context of the COVID-19 sanitary measures, the three-phase system was changed and applicants now immediately lodge their application at the registration centre when they make the application.
+In practice, applicants who apply at the Registration Centre lodge their application at the same moment as they make the application.
 They instantly receive the Annex 26.
-The aim is to avoid unnecessary movements of applicants between the different services and to respect the 3-day time limit of article 50(2) of the Aliens Act even if confinement is necessary.
+The aim is to avoid unnecessary movements of applicants between the different services and to respect the 3-day time limit of Article 50(2) of the Aliens Act even if confinement is necessary.
 This system is currently still being applied.
-Consequently, asylum applications are now being registered and lodged on the same day.[9]
+Consequently, most applications for international protection are registered and lodged on the same day, also in 2024.

 Limitations to the right to apply for asylum